adonisjs/v6-docs/content/docs/guides/faqs.md

 The framework creator (Harminder Virk) is the project lead and works full-time on the framework.

-The project is funded through Github Sponsors.
+The project is funded through GitHub Sponsors.
 If you or your business benefit from AdonisJS, consider [sponsoring us to support the framework development](https://github.com/sponsors/thetutlage).

 ## How is AdonisJS licensed?

 AdonisJS (the framework) and the official packages are distributed under the [MIT License](https://opensource.org/license/mit/).
-In addition, the source code is publicly available on [Github](https://github.com/adonisjs).
+In addition, the source code is publicly available on [GitHub](https://github.com/adonisjs).

 ## Is AdonisJS reliable and well-maintained?